mgrkapi/Blog/README.md

 You can check live demo here:  https://blog-5e102.web.app

 # Technologies
-React
+React,
-React Router
+React Router,
-Firebase Firestore & Auth
+Firebase Firestore & Auth,
-Javascript
+Javascript,
 Sass

 # Installation Guide

 Once you forked this repo.
 Make sure to run `npm install` command inside the folder to install all the packages.

 After installing packages.
-You must go to your firbase console and make a project.
+You must go to your firebase console and make a project.
 Copy project credentials and paste it to "firebase.js" file.
 Otherwise you won't be able to access database.

 To run project enter `npm run` command.